thuynh26/cmpm121-Final/README.md

 ## Outlook

-Our outlook for this project is to build a small tspace themed point and click escape room game that uses 3D physics as a core puzzle mechanic.
+Our outlook for this project is to build a small space themed point and click escape room game that uses 3D physics as a core puzzle mechanic.
 The player will be able move between rooms, interact with objects, and manage an inventory of items that matter across scenes.
 A key goal is to design at least one physics based puzzle where the player must throw or launch objects in 3D space (under gravity and collisions from Ammo.js) to hit specific targets or trigger mechanisms.
 We expect the hardest and riskiest part to be getting all the moving parts to work together smoothly: managing multiple scenes/rooms, interactive objects, and a physics puzzle, all while keeping performance reasonable in the browser.
 Overall scope management is something we have to keep in mind as well and focus on implementing the small areas that we can reliably build, test, release multiple times.

 ## F1 Devlog Entry - 11/20/2025